Susanne Schröter: 2000s

-In 2000, she worked as a Visiting Research Fellow at the Department of Anthropology, University of Chicago, and as a Visiting Professor at the Department of Anthropology, Yale University, New Haven.
-From 2001 to 2002, she was Visiting Professor of Anthropology at the Institute of Historical Ethnology, Goethe-University Frankfurt, and from 2002 to 2004 Research Fellow at the Frobenius Institute, Frankfurt.
+In 2000, she worked as a visiting research fellow at the Department of Anthropology, University of Chicago, and as a visiting professor at the Department of Anthropology, Yale University, New Haven.
+From 2001 to 2002, she was Visiting Professor of Anthropology at the Institute of Historical Ethnology, Goethe University Frankfurt, and from 2002 to 2004 Research Fellow at the Frobenius Institute, Frankfurt.
 In 2003, she organized the conference "Christianity in Indonesia.
-Perspectives of Power" at Goethe-University Frankfurt (in Cooperation with Leiden University).
-In 2004, she worked as a Visiting Professor at the Doctoral Program "Identity and Difference: Gender Constructions and Interculturality, 18th-21st Centuries" at the University of Trier, as Associate Professor of Anthropology at Goethe-University Frankfurt.
-In 2004, she became Professor of Southeast Asian studies at Passau University, where she worked until 2008.
+Perspectives of Power" at Goethe University Frankfurt (in Cooperation with Leiden University).
+In 2004, she worked as a visiting professor at the Doctoral Program "Identity and Difference: Gender Constructions and Interculturality, 18th–21st Centuries" at the University of Trier, as Associate Professor of Anthropology at Goethe University Frankfurt.
+In 2004, she became professor of Southeast Asian studies at Passau University, where she worked until 2008.
 In 2005, she organized the conference "Islam and Gender in Southeast Asia" at Passau University, Germany.
-Since 2008, she is Professor of Anthropology of colonial and postcolonial orders at the Cluster of Excellence "Formation of Normative Orders", Goethe-University Frankfurt (German Universities Excellence Initiative).
+Since 2008, she is professor of anthropology of colonial and postcolonial orders at the Cluster of Excellence "Formation of Normative Orders", Goethe University Frankfurt (German Universities Excellence Initiative).

-Schröter is member of the scientific advisory board of the Austrian Documentation Center for Political Islam.
+In 2023 Schröter was member of the scientific advisory board of the Austrian Documentation Center for Political Islam.
+In September 2025 she announced the imminent end for the "Frankfurt Research Center on Global Islam" (FFGI).
+Her own retirement was coming up and the university had modified the job requirements for her replacement, so an expert in latin american studies without expertise in Islamic studies got chosen.
+Schröter concluded that the university will close the center after her retirement.
+She believed the "Center on Global Islam" being in contrast to popular Postcolonialist Theories was the driving force behind this development.